ky295/adv-steer/README.md

 - `--verbose`: Increase logging verbosity
 - `--target-override`: Use a fixed target string for all prompts (`</think>\\nSure, here is`)

-See `uv run-m attack.run_experiments --help` for all options.
+See `uv run-m attack.experiments --help` for all options.

 ### Using as a module